Collection Name Sort descending Description (format)

 Long Island Traditions - Climate Change and Sandy

-This project looks at how Superstorm Sandy affected the seafaring community, its residents, and its maritime traditions in Long Island, New York.
-The project was funded by NOAA/Preserve American Grant.
+This project examines how Superstorm Sandy affected the seafaring community, its residents, and its maritime traditions in Long Island, New York.
+It was funded by a NOAA (National Oceanic and Atmospheric Administration) Preserve American Grant.

 Louisiana Sea Grant Coastal Changes Oral History Project